-The State of the Bookshelf of Picture Books for LGBTQ families
+The State of the Bookshelf for LGBTQ-Positive Picture Books

 This panel will take a deep dive into picture books representing LGBTQ families.
 In looking to the future, they will discuss creating picture books that kids 3-5 years from now will need in terms of representation.
 Help them celebrate the picture books we have, assess what we need, and write for the future.

 Alli is the founder of OurShelves, a diverse books box subscription project aimed at proving and leveraging market demand for diverse kids’ books — and in particular, books with LGBTQ+ characters and families.
 Alli’s blog post, “We Need Everyday Books with Families Like Ours,” reached 55,000 people on Facebook as an early test in proving market interest in LGBTQ+ picture books.
 Alli is a queer writer herself and is represented by Kelly Sonnack at Andrea Brown.
 Alli lives in the Portland, Maine area with her wife, Jenn, and daughter, Anna.